Top Real Estate Agents in Newburgh, New York

 History

-Newburgh served as George Washington's final wartime headquarters from 1782-1783, where he rejected the idea of a military dictatorship, a pivotal moment for American democracy.
+Newburgh served as George Washington's final military headquarters from 1782-1783, where he rejected the idea of a military dictatorship and created the Badge of Military Merit, precursor to the Purple Heart.

 Life in Newburgh